 |

 Small open access publishers: An analysis of visibility and impact patterns.
 Cruz Romero, R. (2025).
 Small open access publishers: An analysis of visibility and impact patterns.
 In S. Sargsyan, W. Glänzel, & G. Abramo (Hrsg.), Proceedings of the 20th International Conference on Scientometrics & Informetrics (ISSI 2025) (S. 2342-2350).
-Yerevan, Armenia: International Society for Scientometrics and Informetrics (ISSI).
+Yerevan: International Society for Scientometrics and Informetrics (ISSI).

 |